 Hi, I’m Elle!
 I work as a product designer at Getaround and as an industry mentor here at Pathrise.
 I help our fellows land great jobs in product design through technical workshops and 1-on-1s.
 Check out my guide to building a strong UX design portfolio.

-As a designer, you know the importance of showing your story, rather than merely telling it.
-And the best way to do this is with a strong portfolio, one that showcases not only the work you have done, but also the reasoning behind that work.
-In order to help you do that, we outlined everything you need to know to build the strongest UX and product design portfolio you can to land your dream job.
+As a designer, you know the importance of showing a story, rather than merely telling it.
+That goes for your job search, as well.
+So, the best way to do this is with a strong portfolio, one that showcases not only the work you have done, but also the reasoning behind that work.

 What should your UX design portfolio homepage look like?